ace-design/git-merge-adv/demos/readme.md

 * Original code structure is being preserved better
 * Tools choose correct changes more often

-For the Java Merge, the next steps would include:
+For the Java MethodUnion Merge, the next steps would include:
 * Improving merges associated with overloaded methods:
     *  Currently, our tool simply unions all overloaded methods since it sees each method with a different signature as a different method.
     * However, we need to come up with a way to compare them with each other in the final merge.
     * One possible solution that was entertained for this way to see methods with the same name as the same method.
 However, then our merged file would remove all overloaded methods (which is not what the user wants).
     * Solving this problem would significantly improve the overall accuracy for MethodUnion in Java Case Studies, as we see that all the signficant differences come from these kinds of case studies.
     * Hint: To start solving this problem, maybe play around with the Method equivalence relation.
 Changing this would change whether two methods are precieved as equivalent.
+* Improving how many developer's comments are kept in the generated file:
+    * Although our tool adequetly retains the developer's comments for Java, it can still be improved as we realized it still doesn't keep all the commnets.
+    * Hint: To resolve this, try experimenting with how comments are queried from the tree-sitter-java's CST.
+My assumption is that a lot of the comments aren't even being extracted.
+After this, check how they are being added to the abstract data structure (whether only blocks are being added, or if lines are also being added).

 ### Python Results: